Smart Telescopes: Best Buy Guide 2024

 The field of view in degrees represents the portion of the sky visible in a single image.
 It is influenced by the telescope’s focal length and the camera sensor size.
 A wider field of view is advantageous for capturing expansive nebulae or star clusters, while a narrower field is more suitable when gazing at smaller celestial objects, such as distant galaxies.
 For example, one of the largest apparent objects in the night sky is our neighboring Andromeda Galaxy, which covers roughly 3 by 1 degrees in our night sky, whereas galaxies such as the whirlpool galaxy only cover about 11×7 arc minutes (i.e. 11/60th by 7/60th of a degree).

-Looking at the field of view, the Dwarf II covers the largest piece of the night sky with a native field of view of 3.2°x1.8°, followed by the Vaonis Vespera II with an FoV of 2.5°x1.4°.
-The Vaonis Vespera Pro has a native FoV of 1.6°x1.6°, the classic Vaonis Vespera 1.6°x0.9°, and the Vaonis Stellina covers 1°x 0.7°.
+In terms of field of view, the Dwarf 2 captures the largest portion of the night sky, offering a native FoV of 3.2°x1.8°.
+It is followed by the Dwarf 3 with a FoV of 2.93°x1.65° (not yet in the picture below), and the Vaonis Vespera II with a FoV of 2.5°x1.4°.The Vaonis Vespera Pro has a native FoV of 1.6°x1.6°, the classic Vaonis Vespera 1.6°x0.9°, and the Vaonis Stellina covers 1°x 0.7°.
 The Seestar covers a similar 0.7°x1.3° of the night sky in portrait mode, and the Unistellar EVscope 2 and the Equinox 2 both cover the smallest field of view of the night sky, at 0.34°x 0.45° – with just enough room to spare to fit the full moon.
 The picture below shows the approximate native focal lengths for each of the smart telescopes with the Andromeda Galaxy (M31; approx. app. size, 3° x 1°) in the background.
 Calculations were made using astronomy.tools.

-Field of View (M31 as reference); Red = Dwarf II; Purple = Vespera II; Dark Blue = Vaonis Vespera Pro; Light Blue = Vaonis Vespera; Yellow = Seestar S50; Gray = Stellina; Green = Unistellar EVscope 2 and Equinox 2
+Field of View (M31 as reference); Red = Dwarf 2; Purple = Vespera II; Dark Blue = Vaonis Vespera Pro; Light Blue = Vaonis Vespera; Yellow = Seestar S50; Gray = Stellina; Green = Unistellar EVscope 2 and Equinox 2

 Importantly, all Vaonis smart telescopes come with a special trick, the unique CovalENS mode, that can create a panorama view of the night sky, covering up to 4x the native field of view of the telescope.
 For example, using panorama mode, the Vaonis Vespera II can cover a total field of view of 4.33°x2.43° (landscape) or 3.25°x3.25° (squared) or 2.43°x4.33° (portrait), which is highly advantageous when trying to fit a celestial object in the field of view of the telescope.
 Be aware that panorama mode still requires the Vaonis Vespera to take separate pictures of different parts of the night sky, and then stitch them together.
 This all happens automatically, but it does take multiple hours to acquire sufficient photos from different parts of the night sky to create such an integrated panorama picture.